Generic combinatorial rigidity of periodic frameworks: The colored-Laman matroid

-which, is just the function $2f(G',\bgamma)$-1.
-Since we know that $2f$ is monotone and submodular, $h$ is as well, and non-negativity is not hard to check. \end{proof} As discussed in the introduction, \lemref{232matroid} amounts to saying that the colored-Laman matroid is the (combinatorial) Dilworth Truncation of the $(2,2,2)$-matroid.
+where $n'$, $c'$, and $k'$ have their usual meanings.
+Since the function $h$ is $2f(G',\bgamma)-1$, and $f$ is submodular and monotone, $h$ is as well.
+Non-negativity of $h$ is not hard to check. \end{proof} As discussed in the introduction, \lemref{232matroid} amounts to saying that the colored-Laman matroid is the (combinatorial) Dilworth Truncation of the $(2,2,2)$-matroid.